 Lisa Stegall

 Lisa Ferguson Stegall is the director of the exercise science program at Hamline.
 She earned her PhD in Exercise Physiology from the University of Texas at Austin, where she worked with Dr. John Ivy in the exercise metabolism and physiology lab.
 She received further training as an NIH Post-Doctoral Fellow at the University of Minnesota in muscle physiology and aging biology.
+In addition to being named a Fellow of the American College of Sports Medicine, she was the 2020 recipient of the national Wolters Kluwer Innovation in Teaching Award for Exercise Science.
 Dr. Ferguson Stegall earned her MS in Exercise Science from George Washington University.

 Prior to her graduate studies, Dr. Ferguson Stegall received her BA in English with specialization in technical writing from North Carolina State University.
 She morphed into a scientist after developing an interest in exercise physiology—specifically, the metabolic and cellular adaptations that occur in response to endurance exercise training.